 In the discussion of taxes and tax incidence, students need to be clear on two general points.
 The first is that the after-tax equilibrium is independent of whether the tax is levied on firms or consumers.
 The second is that the incidence is dependent on the elasticities of supply and demand.
-In this instance, using the special cases of perfectly inelastic and perfectly elastic supply and demand curves may be very helpful (see chapter problems 6 and 7).
-You can then extend this to empirical examples such as the recent debate in Congress over the settlement with tobacco firms.
-The chapter discusses the primary and secondary (smuggling) effects of state-level taxes.
-A federal tax on cigarettes, however, would raise large amounts of revenue but would not discourage smoking as much as if demand were elastic.
-A good contrast for this is the 1990 Federal Luxury Tax, which raised significant revenues from taxes on high-priced automobiles but devastated the U.S. boating industry (see Additional Applications, below).
+In this instance, using the special cases of perfectly inelastic and perfectly elastic supply and demand curves may be very helpful.
+You can then extend this to empirical examples.
+A federal tax on cigarettes would raise large amounts of revenue but would not discourage smoking as much as if demand were elastic.
+A good contrast for this is the 1990 Federal Luxury Tax, which raised significant revenues from taxes on high-priced automobiles but devastated the U.S. boating industry (see Additional Applications on the next page).

 When discussing floors and ceilings, stress the definitions using simple graphs as illustrations.
-While it seems counterintuitive to some students that an effective floor must be above the equilibrium price and an effective ceiling must be below, suggest that they use this as a mnemonic device.
+Although it seems counterintuitive to some students that an effective floor must be above the equilibrium price and an effective ceiling must be below, suggest that they use this as a mnemonic device.
 In this section, try to engage the class in a discussion of unintended or secondary effects of government intervention.
 This issue deserves significant class discussion time.
 Most students have not thought much about the consequences of ceilings and floors beyond the simple price effects.
 The text has a good description of the unfortunate side effects of gasoline price controls.
 Another good example for discussing secondary effects is rent control.
-On the supply side, there are distortions of incentives for landlords to provide efficient levels of upkeep and safety measures in rent-controlled buildings.
+On the supply side, incentives for landlords to provide efficient levels of upkeep and safety measures in rent-controlled buildings are distorted.
 On the demand side, time spent searching and undesired doubling-up reduce consumer satisfaction.
 Secondary effects of floors are also worth noting.
 You can discuss the text's example of the possible negative effects of minimum wages.
-Again, students are likely to view minimum wages as strictly a benefit to workers because they have not considered that job loss will mean that some workers are harmed rather than helped by the establishment of minimums or increases in their level.
+Again, students are likely to view minimum wages as strictly a benefit to workers because they have not considered that job loss will mean that some workers are harmed rather than helped by the establishment of minimums or increases in their level (although relatively recent empirical results suggest only a small effect, which may be offset by the macroeconomic effects of increased consumer spending).